 Bundang is a wealthy district of southern Seoul, although it is officially part of Gyeonggi Province.
 As it is a fairly new developed city, it is very organized and clean with many parks, restaurants, shopping areas, and good transportation.
 Bundang is connected to metropolitan Seoul by way of two subway lines (Bundang line and Sinbundang line) and many intercity buses.

-A quicker way to get to Gangnam would be to take the yellow Bundang line to Jeongja station (one stop) and transfer to the red Sinbundang line.
+A quick way to get to Gangnam would be to take the yellow Bundang line to Jeongja station (one stop) and transfer to the red Sinbundang line.
 The Sinbundang line is private so you will have to swipe your T-money card again.
 It takes approximately 16 minutes to get from Jeongja station to Gangnam station on the Sinbudang line.

 There are many intercity buses that will take you to most anywhere in Bundang and metropolitan Seoul.
 You will find a bus stop right in front of King’s Hotel.
 The bus stop has maps with all the stops the uses make.
 Alternatively, you can download the Seoul Bus app onto your smartphone or tablet to help you figure out the Seoul bus system.